 3. Throw away or give away old or outgrown clothes.

 While you have all your child’s clothes out, it’s a good time to do some weeding.
-Keep a trash bag handy for clothes that she’s outgrown or that she doesn’t wear anymore.
+Keep a trash bag handy for clothes that your child has outgrown or doesn’t wear anymore.
 Those things can be handed down or given to charity.
 Have another bag ready so you can throw away socks with holes or other things that are really worn out.

 4. Decide on a system.

 See if you have enough drawers for each pile and decide on a system.
 If you don’t have as many drawers as you have piles, help your child choose which types of clothes can share a drawer.
-For instance, does she want T-shirts and long-sleeved shirts together?
+For instance, does your child want T-shirts and long-sleeved shirts together?